 White, Pink & Brown Noises Explained

-Some of the white noise machines on our list offer more than just white noise – you’ll see settings for pink or brown noise as well.
+Some of the white noise machines on the list offer more than just white noise—people will see settings for pink or brown noise as well.
 White noise has equal power across all frequencies audible to the human ear.
 Pink noise is white noise, but with reduced higher frequencies and is considered to be more soothing than white noise.
 Brown noise lowers the higher frequencies even more.
 It’s a bit “rougher” than pink noise and resembles the roar of a river or a strong wind.